 “New York is a very different place now.
-Most buildings were partially or completely destroyed in the Final War.
+Most buildings of the Old World were partially or completely destroyed in the Final War.
 The Brooklyn Bridge is one of the few monuments around that survived.
-Here comes the next pod.
-Let’s get this one”, Marcel said.
+Here comes the next Pod.
+Let’s get this one,” Marcel said.

 “Later?
-What about now?”
+How about now?”
 Levi said before he stopped and exclaimed.
-“Holy Rockets!” he stepped inside the pod impressed by its high-tech look and sophisticated finishing.
-“Is this one of those Hyperloop projects?”
+“No!
+Is this?”
+He stepped inside the pod impressed by its high-tech futuristic look.
+“Is this a Hyperloop?”

 The pod floated through the city.
 Levi sat down, looking through the window with his mouth still open.
 The colossal top and side windows allowed him to scan the outside.
-Pointing and enquiring about anything his eyes got hold of.
-Levi was overwhelmed by everything and behaved like a little child in a toy store while they moved through a somewhat different highway of the future.
+Pointing and inquiring about anything and everything his eyes could see.
+Levi was overwhelmed and behaved like a little child in a toy store while they moved through a somewhat different highway of the future.
 He was born in that city.
 He used to know it like the back of his hand.
 But now so much had changed.
 He got excited in the rare moments when he could recognize a place, an old building, or a street that brought him straight back to his childhood.
 Marcel tried to answer each one of Levi’s questions with as many technical details as possible to please the curious scientific mind of his best friend.

 “I missed you, man!”
 Marcel said sharing Levi’s excitement for a moment.

 “Really?
-I thought you would enjoy not having me around for a while.
-Freedom, at last, right?”
+I thought you would enjoy not having to cope with me any longer.
+Freedom, at last, no?”
 Levi replied, clearly joking.